SEN Information report

 From this information, a decision is made concerning the type and level of support to provide.

-Support provided for pupils with SEND is recorded Year Group by Year Group following Personalised Learning Meetings.
+Support provided for pupils with SEND is recorded Year Group by Year Group following these meetings.
 These are reviewed regularly and changes are made as needed, so that the needs of children are met and resources are deployed as effectively as possible.

 Which other individuals or agencies provide services for children with SEND in Phillimore?